-Hello and welcome to my blog.
+Welcome to my travel blog.

-I’ll also add in some useful travel tips, in particular advice for solo travellers and journeys on foot.
+I’ll add in some useful travel tips, in particular advice for solo travellers and journeys on foot.

 Follow me on my journey